followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/3 Methods/unselectItem(itemData).md

 ===================================================================

 <!--shortDescription-->
-Clears the selection of an item found using a data object.
+Cancels the selection of an item found using its data object.
 <!--/shortDescription-->

 <!--paramName1-->itemData<!--/paramName1-->
 <!--paramType1-->Object<!--/paramType1-->
 <!--paramDescription1-->
-The item's data source object.
+The item's data object.
 <!--/paramDescription1-->

 <!--fullDescription-->